-Croatia: Rosneft most serious candidate for taking over INA3.
-December 2013. / SEE Energy News
+Croatia: Rosneft most serious candidate for taking over INA, SEE Energy News

 MOL seeks a buyer for its 49 percent of ownership of INA, although it is still far from any action of due diligence of INA by a potential buyer.
 But Russian oil company Rosneft could be in the game.